bmarwell/alttpr-vue-twitch-chat-tracker/README.md

 * Update button for another user which will be tracker.
 See [#3](https://github.com/bmhm/alttpr-vue-twitch-chat-tracker/issues/3).
 * Save username, channel, oauth.
 * Save item state.

+### 2018-08-26

+* added a temporary quake svg.
+* reduced opacity for deactivated items.
+* added a few tracker items which are now updateable via twitch.

 ### 2018-08-18